 This Dill Pickle Potato Salad puts a tangy twist on the classic.
 With a creamy pickle juice dressing and chopped dill pickles for maximum flavor in every bite!

-Place 2 lbs baby potatoes (halved) in a pot, cover with water, and add a pinch of salt.
+Place 2 pounds baby potatoes (halved) in a pot, cover with water, and add a pinch of salt.

-Bring to a boil and cook 10–12 minutes until fork-tender.
+Bring to a boil and cook 10 to 12 minutes until fork-tender.

 Drain and let cool slightly (they should still be a bit warm).

-In a small jug, whisk together all the dressing ingredients: ¾ cup mayonnaise, 2 tbsp pickle juice, 1 tbsp Dijon mustard, ½ tsp garlic powder, ½ tsp salt, and ½ tsp black pepper.
+In a small jug, whisk together all the dressing ingredients: ¾ cup Lite mayonnaise, 2 tablespoons pickle juice, 1 tablespoon Dijon mustard, ½ teaspoon garlic powder, ½ teaspoon salt, and ½ teaspoon black pepper.
 Add to the warm potatoes and gently toss so they absorb the flavor.

-Fold in the mix-ins: ¾ cup dill pickles (finely chopped), ¼ cup red onion (finely diced), 2-3 tbsp fresh dill (chopped), 2 hard-boiled eggs (chopped), 1/2 cup sliced and pitted green olives, and 1 tbsp capers (finely chopped).
+Fold in the mix-ins: ¾ cup dill pickles (finely chopped), ¼ cup red onion (finely diced), 2-3 tablespoons fresh dill (chopped), 2 hard-boiled eggs (chopped), 1/2 cup sliced and pitted green olives, and 1 tablespoon capers (finely chopped).

-You can serve it slightly warm, or chill 1–2 hours for the best flavor.
+You can serve it slightly warm, or chill 1 to 2 hours for the best flavor.

 Notes